All Grade Calculator

 Frequently asked questions

-How do I calculate exam percentage?
+How do I calculate exam percentage from marks?

-Can exams have different maximum marks?
+Can exam papers have different maximum marks?